Fody/Home/pages/mdsource/configuration.source.md

 # Configuration

-## FodyWeavers.xml
+## Configuring the weavers

-Fody requires a `FodyWeavers.xml` file to be present in the project directory.
-If it is missing, a default file will be created the first time the project is built.
+Fody requires an XML configuration that lists all weavers to be applied to the project.

-This file specifies the list of weavers that should be applied to the project, and in what order.
-Weavers can also be configured here.
+- It specifies the list of weavers that should be applied to the project.
+- Weavers are applied in the order listed in the configuration.
+- Weavers can also be configured here.
+See the documentation of each individual weaver to see what configuration options it has.

-The file format is:
+The format is:

 ```xml
 <Weavers>